Dub music: "Versions" and experiments with studio mixing (late 1960s)

-In 1968, Kingston, Jamaica, sound system operator Rudolph "Ruddy" Redwood went to Duke Reid's Treasure Isle studio to cut a one-off dub plate of the Paragons hit "On The Beach".
-Engineer Byron Smith left the vocal track out by accident, but Redwood kept the result and played it at his next dance with his deejay Wassy toasting over the rhythm.
-The instrumental record excited the people at the sound system and they started singing lyrics of the vocal track over the instrumental.
-The invention was a success, and Ruddy needed to play the instrumental continuously for half an hour to an hour that day.
-The next day Bunny Lee who was a witness to this, told King Tubby that they needed to make some more instrumental tracks, as "them people love" them, and they dubbed out vocals from "Ain't Too Proud To Beg" by Slim Smith.
+In 1968, Kingston, Jamaica, sound system operator Rudolph "Ruddy" Redwood went to Duke Reid's Treasure Isle studio to cut a one-off dub plate of the Paragons hit "On the Beach".
+Engineer Byron Smith left the vocal track out by accident, but Redwood kept the result.
+At his next dance, Redwood played the instrumental version with his deejay Wassy toasting over the rhythm.
+He also played the original vocal and instrumental versions back to back, with the audience singing the lyrics of the original recording over the instrumental.
+The instrumental proved so popular that Redwood reportedly played it continuously for half an hour to an hour that night.
+The next day, Bunny Lee, who had witnessed the dance, told King Tubby that they needed to make more instrumental tracks, as "them people love" them, and they removed the vocals from "Ain't Too Proud To Beg" by Slim Smith.
 Because of King Tubby's innovative approach, the resulting instrumental track was more than just a track without a voice – King Tubby interchanged the vocals and the instrumental, playing the vocals first, then playing the riddim, then mixing them together.
 From this point on, they started to call such tracks "versions".
+The audience response also encouraged Reid to produce instrumental versions of his earlier recordings, often replacing the vocals with lead instrumentation rather than simply removing them.
+By the end of 1968, instrumental recordings had become increasingly widespread among Jamaican producers.
 Another source puts 1967 and not 1968 as the initial year of the practice of putting instrumental versions of reggae tracks to the B-side of records.

 At Studio One the initial motivation to experiment with instrumental tracks and studio mixing was correcting the riddim until it had a "feel," so a singer, for instance, could comfortably sing over it.

 Another reason to experiment with mixing was rivalry among sound systems.
 Sound systems' sound men wanted the tracks they played at dances to be slightly different each time, so they would order numerous copies of the same record from a studio, each with a different mix.